Printing Full-Color FEA Results on 3D Printers

 You can scale the model or make duplicates now if you wish, because the last step is to hit the print button in the lower right!

 That GE bracket would take about 10-15 hrs for me to print, depending on the scale and print quality I used, so I kicked it off, came back the next morning, and after a little bit of cleaning off supports, I had my result:

 And that's how easy it is!
-If you have any questions about how to print YOUR own FEA results on 3D printers, feel free to email me at firstname.lastname@example.org!
+To learn more about how Stratasys PolyJet printers with vivid colors can help you print your own full color FEA results check this out!
+If you have any questions about how to print YOUR own FEA results, feel free to email me at email@example.com!